neuefische/wd-flipped-classroom-curriculum/sessions/css-grid/css-grid.md

 ## Learning Objectives

-- How to layout Webpages with CSS Grid
+- using CSS Grid to layout Webpages
-- How to position elements in Grid cells
+- positioning elements in Grid cells
-- How to align cells
+- aligning cells in a Grid

 ---